pingidentity/pingone-authenticator-sample-app-android/README.md

 ## What’s in the sample app?

   - Full native application written in Android, compatible with all Android devices from Android 5 and above.
-  - Integration with PingOne SDK version 1.6.0.
+  - Integration with [PingOne mobile SDK] version 1.6.0.
   - UI customization can be done easily to get your company flavor on the app.
   - All app texts can be easily localized and modified in one file.